 Wye switches get their name from their shape, and also from the track arrangement of the same name.
 A wye is a rail configuration used to turn locomotives or trains.
 It can be built with or without a wye switch, and wye switches can also be used in other applications.

-On curved switches, both tracks curve in the same direction, with the inner track obtaining a sharper radius.
+On curved switches, both tracks curve in the same direction, with the inner track forming a sharper radius.
 Some manufacturers do market them this way; other manufacturers use numbers, while others simply say "large radius, medium radius, etc."

+Despite those efforts, often your only options are to buy a curved switch that looks close and work around it, or build your own custom-fit switch for your situation.
 You can build your own switches by hand, or from kits.
-It is more work than simply tacking down a track piece, but the resulting look and operation of a switch that flows with the track is worth it.
-Like other skills, after you've done a few the work will go much faster.
-Given the higher cost and limited options in curved turnouts, this will likely remain the best option for some time.
+Building a switch is more work than simply tacking down a track piece, but the resulting look and operation of a switch that flows with the track is worth it.
+As with any skill, the work will go much faster after you've completed a few switches.
+Given the higher cost and limited options for curved turnouts, this is the best option for most people.

 In addition to switches where one track diverges into two, there are a number of special switches with multiple exit points.
 These are sometimes collectively known as "puzzle switches," and can often be found in busy junctions or terminals.

 A three-way switch is a switch in which a single track divides into three diverging routes—essentially a left and a right switch combined.
 These can save a lot of space in compact switching areas.